 States with no car sales tax

-	Alaska’s municipalities may impose their own local sales tax, while the other states highlighted in the map charge neither state nor local sales tax.
+Alaska’s municipalities may impose their own local sales tax, while Montana, Delaware, New Hampshire and Montana charge neither state nor local sales tax.

 Some states also charge personal property taxes on vehicles in addition to sales tax.
 In order to deduct it, the tax must be charged to you on an annual basis.
 Property taxes are generally based on a car’s value — the higher the value, the more you’ll pay and vice versa.

 How to deduct sales tax and property tax